-After I finish university, I hope use my skills and knowledge to contribute back to my community in whatever capacity I can.
-I hope to practice law and become a barrister so that I can stand up for those who don't have a voice and get the best outcomes and justice for them.
-Another part of me hopes to further my studies with a postgraduate degree such as Masters or PhD in law, and to come back to CDU and lecture in law.
+I hope use my skills and knowledge to give back to my community in whatever capacity I can.
+I hope to practice law and become a barrister, so that I can stand up for those who don't have a voice and get the best outcomes and justice for them.
+Another part of me hopes to further my studies with a postgraduate degree such as Masters or PhD in law and return to CDU as a law lecturer.

 I could not personally thank CDU enough for what the experience they have given me as a student.
 I reflect on how far I have come from that young man I was who dropped out of school, and never thought that I would go to university; to now where I am nearing the end of my degree.
 The experience and knowledge I have gained has been invaluable.

 Study law at CDU to find your new world, your way.
 Explore law courses and if, like Mark, you didn't finish high school or haven't studied in a while, find out if an enabling course could be your pathway to university.